wangzivector/Object_Recognition_and_Alignment-ROS-RCNN-PCL-Qt-GUI/README.md

 ### 2.Functions

-Performance of two methods to get a object pose or instance segmentation are shown below.
+Performance of two methods to get the object pose or instance segmentation is shown below.

 * **Feature-based method <hand craft descriptor>**

 <div align="center"> <img src="./assets/pics/c.png" height="220" /><img src="./assets/pics/b.png" height="220" /></div>

-Red pointclouds are **models** pre-processed using [CloudCompare](http://cloudcompare.org/) software. each of **The models** you want to get pose just need to get a model file in advance.
-You are **free from making a large dataset.** Once you get the model file, you can use it to **align the object** in the scene to **get** **its pose**.
+Red pointclouds are **models** pre-processed using [CloudCompare](http://cloudcompare.org/) software. each of **The models** you want to get pose just need to get a model file in advance--You are **free from making a large dataset.** Once you get the model file, you can use it to **align the object** in the scene to **get** **its pose**.

-However, this way needs great efforts to pre process the scene to get the partial pointcloud belonging to the model object(from left to right).
-So I rather use RCNN to do the recognition and segmentation works.
+However, this way needs great efforts to pre-process the scene to get the partial pointcloud belonging to the model object(from left to right).
+So I rather use Mask-RCNN to do the recognition and segmentation works.
 Also this method is not the robust one.

-* **DNN-based method<RCNN>**
+* **DNN-based method<Mask-RCNN>**

 <div align="center"> <img src="./assets/pics/d.png" height="220" /><img src="./assets/pics/i.png" height="220" /></div>

-Once I get the pointcloud(left) and image(right), I can implement RCNN in image and get the **2D segmentation** of known object. (this can be done easily by famous image dataset.
-In other word, You still **free from making 3D pointcloud dataset.**) **More significant, you can make your own 3D pointcloud dataset using known 2D image dataset!** As long as you can tolerate the 2D image segmentation error.
+Once I got the pointcloud(left) and image(right), I can implement RCNN in image and get the **2D segmentation** of known objects. (this can be done easily by famous image dataset.
+In other words, You are still **free from making 3D pointcloud dataset.**) **More significantly, you can make your own 3D pointcloud dataset using 2D image dataset** as long as you can tolerate the 2D image segmentation error.

-The performance of RCNN-based dataset are pictured below.
+The performance of Mask-RCNN-based dataset are pictured below.

 <div align="center"> <img src="./assets/pics/h.png" height="220" /><img src="./assets/pics/j.png" height="220" /></div>

- Some outlier points are still been seen in left image, but it can be removed easily using traditional pointcloud cluster method.
+ Some outlier points are still been seen in left image, but it can be removed easily using traditional pointcloud cluster methods.

-* **More over...**
+* **More over**

-This project is just for higher robotic task till now.
+This project is for high robotic task.
 It has **ROS and Socket** Interface to interact with **DL framework and Robotics Simulation.**

 ### 3.Basic Steps